What is under-automation?

 under-automation

-By our own definition, “under-automation” describes a problem that thousands of businesses are experiencing across the UK right now.
-From manufacturers to retailers, industries of all sizes are missing key opportunities to save time, money, and resource with the support of the right technology.
+From wholesalers to distributors, industries of all sizes are missing key opportunities to save time, money, and resource with the support of the right technology.

 Modern and purpose-built automation serves a host of purposes that go far beyond simply speeding up processes and reducing manual data entry.
 It’s a fundamental basis for increasing productivity, empowering staff, and creating a stable infrastructure for years to come.